Quantum Strategies for Rendezvous and Domination Tasks on Graphs with Mobile Agents: Distributed Tasks for Agents

 The bipartite quantum probability distribution $P(a,b|x,y)$ gives the probability of obtaining measurement outcomes $a$ and $b$ when Alice and Bob use measurement settings $x$ and $y$, respectively.
 It is calculated using the Born rule, which states that the probability is given by:

 Here, $\Tr [\rho M(a,x) \otimes N(b,y)]$ represents the trace of the product of the density operator $\rho$ and the corresponding POVM elements $M(a,x)$ and $N(b,y)$.
 The bipartite quantum probability distribution captures the correlations between Alice’s and Bob’s measurement outcomes.
 These correlations can exhibit various phenomena such as entanglement, non-locality, or classical correlations depending on the quantum state $\rho$.
+We denote the set of all possible quantum bipartite probability distributions by $\mathcal{Q}$.

 A bipartite game is a linear functional over probability distribution of a form